aria-fish/stat172_ind_final/README.md

   * `fsstamp_analysis.R`

 3. Run the following files in the code directory to conduct aggregate analysis and produce further aggregate visualizations.
-    Specifically, see the relationship between each predicted variable with each other and the senior (60+) population.
+    Specifically, see the relationship between each predicted variable and the senior (60+) population.
   * `visualizations_and_general_analysis.R`
   * `combining_predictions.R`